mlcommons/ck/README.md

 with the community to add similar plugin interface to GCC 4.6+ and plan to add it to LLVM).

-Eventually, unified mechanisms of artifact and knowledge exchange in the CK allows the community to gradually validate and improve shared techniques and data sets thus enabling truly open, collaborative, interdisciplinary and reproducible research similar to physics and other natural sciences.
-To some extent, it can help computer engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
-It should also help solve some of big data issues we faced since 1993 by actively using and sharing predictive models instead of large amount of data.
+We hope that our approach will let industry, academia and volunteers work together to gradually improve research techniques and continuously share realistic benchmarks and data sets.
+We believe that this can eventually enable truly open, collaborative, interdisciplinary and reproducible research to some extent similar to physics, other natural sciences, Wikipedia and open-source movement.
+It may also help computer engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
+It should also help solve some of big data problems we faced since 1993 by preserving predictive models (knowledge) and finding missing features rather than keeping large and possible useless amounts of raw data.

 You may check out our motivation as well as real usage scenarios, CK-powered interactive papers and websites (some are based on previous